solrevdev/solrevdev.github.io/_posts/2016-10-07-force-ssl-aws-elb.md

 For ASP.NET websites hosted on IIS you can add some rewrite rules into the Web.Config file that will do that for you.

-I will need this code snippet again so here it is for myself and others to use.
+As I will need to use this code snippet again I will leave it here for myself and others to use.

 ---

-Add this code snipped to your Web.Config file bearing in mind you may aleady have the System.WebServer node :
+Add this xml rewrite rule to your Web.Config file bearing in mind you may aleady have the system.webServer node in your config file.

 {% gist solrevdev/8e1de4ce29c4d356c43dc3e91f1d3b71 %}